(ACTIVE) Robert Hursh Quality MattersCategories: Children, Early Childhood, Education

-- Improve the interaction of families, care providers, and teachers to create learning-rich environments that stimulate children’s curiosity, exploration and independence;
+- Improve the interaction of families, care providers, and teachers to create learning-rich environments that stimulate children’s curiosity, exploration, and independence;

-- Design and test new approaches, practices, interventions that support children’s social/emotional, physical, or language skills; or
+- Design and test new approaches, practices, and interventions that support children’s social/emotional, physical, or language skills; or

 - Create and evaluate new professional development opportunities that utilize nontraditional approaches (i.e. modules, online learning, and collaborative learning).